adrienverge/yamllint/docs/disable_with_comments.rst

 Disabling checks for all (or part of) the file
 ----------------------------------------------

-To prevent yamllint from reporting problems for the whoe file, or for a block of lines within the file, use ``# yamllint disable ...`` and ``# yamllint enable ...`` directive comments.
+To prevent yamllint from reporting problems for the whole file, or for a block of lines within the file, use ``# yamllint disable ...`` and ``# yamllint enable ...`` directive comments.
 For instance: